On this page we tell you about some of our favourite restaurants.

 The wine selection was nice and reasonably priced.
 Reservations are a must since the restaurant is so small.
 I wish we had gone sooner during our trip as I would have liked to had dinner there again.

-Stop press!
 We were getting very good reports about Le Montrachet.
 We think it had lost its way some time ago but guests were telling us that it is well worth a visit and the €29 lunch is particularly good value.
-We went there ourselves for dinner in 2017 and it was very fine indeed!
-It recently lost its Michelin star, but we believe that this is more due to service issues (can be variable, especially at busy times) rather than the quality of the cuisine.
+We have been there ourselves for dinner in and it was very fine indeed!
+It recently lost its Michelin star a while back, but we believe that this is more due to service issues (can be variable, especially at busy times) rather than the quality of the cuisine.

 Other restaurants being raved about by past guests include Le Millesime in Chambolle-Musigny and “Ma Cuisine” in Beaune.